Polyphonic Size: 1985-1991

-Polyphonic Size 2
+Comeback

 In 2009, VOD Records released a 4 vinyl records boxset (plus a 10" bonus), featuring the complete Polyphonic Size 1979-1982 recordings along with two hours of unreleased tracks, demos and outtakes.
 The group reformed in April 2010, with Roger-Marc, France and Kloot Per W, plus Martine and Roger-Marc's daughters : Mandy (keyboards) and Alice (guitar).
 Together, they gave two concerts in Brussels on April 30 and May 5, with JJ Burnel as special guest, singing Je T'ai Toujours Aimée on stage for the very first time.
 In September, they play at the Botanique, for the Nuits Du Soir Festival.
 Early 2011, Kloot Per W quits PS, and is replaced by Mika Nagazaki, Ghinzu bass player.
 In July 2011, Polyphonic Size line-up changes again, with Jill and Géraldine (from the Belgian band Les Vedettes) replacing France Lhermitte on vocals until the end of 2012.

+In 2025, Polyphonic Size releases on its official Bandcamp page In Search Of Lost Tapes 1 (1978 - 1982) and In Search Of Lost Tapes 2 (1984 - 1987), compilations of unissued tracks, demos, outtakes and instrumental versions.